DavidS-Repo/SkyGridx/README.md

 - **/pregen** (Pregenerates the overworld, nether and end)
 - **/pregenoff** (Turns of pregeneration process)
 - **/patch** (Patch files to update materials and entities to newest version, if you update the plugin from an old version)

+## Permissions:

+- `sg.tpr`: Allows teleportation to overworld, nether, and end using the `/tpr` command
+- `sg.tpr.overworld`: Grants permission to use the `/tpro` command for teleportation in the overworld
+- `sg.tpr.nether`: Grants permission to use the `/tprn` command for teleportation in the Nether
+- `sg.tpr.end`: Enables usage of the `/tpre` command for teleportation in the End
+- `sg.tpr.*`: Provides access to all teleportation commands
+- `sg.fogon`: Allows enabling fog using the `/fogon` command
+- `sg.fogoff`: Allows disabling fog with the `/fogoff` command
+- `sg.gclogson`: Grants permission to enable GrowthControl logging using `/gclogson`
+- `sg.gclogsoff`: Grants permission to disable GrowthControl logging using `/gclogsoff`
+- `sg.pregen`: Grants permission to use the pre-generation command with customizable parameters
+- `sg.pregenoff`: Grants permission to disable pre-generation using the `/pregenoff` command
+- `sg.patch`: Allows patching files to update materials and entities to another version
+- `sg.regen`: Grants permission to regenerate all loaded chunks using the `/regen` command
+- `sg.*`: Provides access to all SkyGrid commands

 # Config: